hpkarugendo/refactoring/README.md

 ------------------------
   a.
 Validator
     - this is used to validate entries as numbers
-    - and to also convert doubles to currency using NumberFormat
+    - and to convert doubles to currency using NumberFormat

   b.
 Generators
     - this generates passwords using names